Quick Guide to the Solution View

 Replay the solution and alternate solutions

 On desktop, you can use the buttons below the board or the cursor keys to replay the solution.
-The notation of the game, solution, and any alternate solutions are displayed on the right.
+The notation of the game, solution, your attempts, and any alternate solutions are displayed on the right.

 The move corresponding to the current board position is highlighted in yellow.
 You can also switch to a position by clicking on the notation of the move.